A Guide to Attending a Winston-Salem Dash Game

 Know What's New in the Stadium.
 Truist Stadium keeps raising the bar—and 2025 is no exception.
 (After all, you don’t get named one of the nation’s top ballparks without constantly leveling up the fan experience.)
 This season brings several exciting upgrades, including a new $2 million LED videoboard (debuting in June) that’s 147% larger with ultra-HD clarity.
 Fans will also find several new concession areas, including a covered, double-line serving station in right field to keep lines short.

-BONUS ROUND: Dash Facts
+BONUS ROUND: Know Some Dash Facts

 Impress your crew with a few factoids about the hometown team